 The selection of students for admission is within the jurisdiction of the university but subject to minimum State or Board standards.
 In all admission actions, the university will give attention to the need to satisfy equal opportunity/affirmative action goals.

 Each person admitted and enrolled must have a high school diploma or General Equivalency Diploma (GED).
 Admission requires high school graduation from a regionally accrediting agency recognized by the U.S. Secretary of Education or the Council for Higher Education.
+Earning a Certificate of Completion does not qualify applicants for admission.

 Florida Statute 1006.53, Rule 6C-6.001 FAC, and Rule 6C-6.007 FAC establish immunization requirements for students attending state colleges and universities.
 Students are required to complete and submit information on the FAMU Health History and Immunization form along with any required documentation.
 Each student accepted for admission shall, prior to enrollment, submit proof of immunizations.
 All entering students born in or after 1957 must provide proof of immunizations which is mandatory.
 Additional information can be obtained from Student Health Services.